exakat/exakat/docs/Rules.rst

 ################################

-Static properties used to behave independantly when set to a reference value.
+Static properties used to behave independently when set to a reference value.
 This was fixed in PHP 7.3.

 According to the PHP 7.3 changelog : ``In PHP, static properties are shared between inheriting classes, unless the static property is explicitly overridden in a child class.
 However, due to an implementation artifact it was possible to separate the static properties by assigning a reference.
 This loophole has been fixed.``.